NaimAyat/UCLA_CS118/Lab1.md

 * Internet architecture
   * End systems, communication links, routers
   * Network of networks
+    * Private networks connect end systems within the network
+      * For example, government end systems can communicate with one another
     * End systems are connected via a core network
       * Packet is sent through wifi or cable
       * End systems are "smart"; core is "dumb"